Dechrissen/website/blog/pokemon-solus-rgb.md

 	end_grass_wildmons
 ```

 This is what I did for every map in the game, which took care of the non-availability of the majority of version exclusive Pokémon.
 However, there were still some problematic cases, like the starter Pokémon, Mew, and some others like Lickitung and Mr. Mime (which are only obtainable via in-game trades).
-I wanted to ensure that those Pokémon which were in-game-trade-only were available by other means, since I didn't want them to be subject to the boosted EXP / disobedience curse.
+I wanted to ensure that those Pokémon which were in-game-trade-only were available through other means, since I didn't want them to be subject to the boosted EXP / disobedience curse.
 So, they were added to the wild in most cases, and when choosing where I'd place them, I always took into consideration what "made sense", in a Kantonian sense.

 I won't go into more detail than is necessary, but take Lickitung for instance.
 Previously, in the English releases of the game, it was only available via trading a Slowbro to an NPC on Route 18.
 So, when looking to see where I might add Lickitung to the wild, I made sure to look at other instances of its location data (particularly in Kanto).
 And it turns out that Lickitung is available in a certain area of the Fuchsia Safari Zone _specifically in the Japanese release of Pokémon Blue_.
 To me, this is enough to consider it "canonical", and so that's the location for Lickitung that I settled on.

 ### Trade evolutions

-Regarding those four Pokémon which only evolve ia trade, I suppose I had more options that only "adding a trade-back NPC" when implementing a solution.
+Regarding those four Pokémon which only evolve via trade, I suppose I had more options than only "adding a trade-back NPC" when implementing a solution.
 In particular, I'm thinking of other Gen 1 romhacks, which take the liberty of changing the evolution methods for those Pokémon.
-I know that one romhack, for example, changes the evolution method from "trade" to "level up to 37".
+I know of one romhack, for example, which changes the evolution method from "trade" to "level up to 37".

 But, as you might be able to gather from my explanation of the philosophy and motivation behind this romhack, that won't fly for me.
 So indeed I went with the "trade-back NPC" method -- I added an NPC aptly named "the Trader" who resides in Celadon City.
 I added a new house for him behind Celadon Department Store, since there was a bit of unused land back there, and it's nice to have him a bit hidden away (although I did also add hints and tip-giving NPCs which direct the player to his location).